kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/Thomson_ONE/README.md

 # Thomson ONE
-** This stanza needs manual review at [https://www.oclc.org/support/services/ezproxy/documentation/db/thomsonone.en.html](https://www.oclc.org/support/services/ezproxy/documentation/db/thomsonone.en.html) **
+** This stanza needs manual review at [https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/Thomson_ONE](https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/Thomson_ONE) **

 ## Some of OCLC's notes for this stanza

-Thomson ONE requires the following configuration in config.txt :

-In this definition, substitute "ThomsonONE.comURL" with the URL provided by Thomson Reuters for your University.
+In this database stanza, substitute ThomsonONE.comURL with the URL provided by Thomson Reuters for your institution.

-To access this definition, you will need to construct a URL similar to:
+To access this database stanza, you will need to construct a URL similar to:

-Replacing "ezproxy.yourlib.org:2048" with your own EZproxy server hostname and port.
+Replace ezproxy.yourlib.org:2048 with your own EZproxy server hostname and port.

 As of May 2011, Thomson only guarantees compatibility of this product with Internet Explorer.
 This limitation is unrelated to EZproxy.

+&nbsp;